askrella/whatsapp-chatgpt/README.md

 ## Usage

-To use the bot, simply send a message with `!gpt` command followed by your prompt.
+To use the bot, simply send a message with `gpt` command followed by your prompt.
 For example:

-`!gpt What is the meaning of life?`
+`gpt What is the meaning of life?`

 The bot only responds to messages that are received by you, not sent.

-You can disable the `!gpt` prefix by setting `PREFIX_ENABLED` to `false` in the .env file.
+You can disable the `gpt` prefix by setting `PREFIX_ENABLED` to `false` in the .env file.

 ## Used libraries
 - https://github.com/pedroslopez/whatsapp-web.js